terraref/tutorials/videos/first_walkthrough.md

   mutate(day = as.Date(raw_date))
 ```

-put them together based on day using join full join, so every day for
-both dataframes combined only using columns of interest
+Want to combine the growing degree day data frame with this canopy cover
+one.
+We want observations of both for each day.

+There’s a bunch of ways to combine two dataframes together.
+We’re using
+a full join here.

+Use `full_join`, and also include only necessary columns.
+Will use
+`cultivar` column later.

+Every observation from GDD and canopy data frames gets a row, which they
+share if they have a common date.
+Otherwise there’s an NA if there’s not
+one of the values for that date.
+This is because there are days where
+either cover or temperature were not observed.

 ``` r
 cover_gdd_daily <- full_join(cover_daily, gdd_daily, by = "day") %>%
   select(day, cultivar, mean, gdd_cum)
 ```

-if there’s no values for either cover or gdd, puts NA there spotty
-coverage across days for both remove any row that has NA in any column
+Remove all of the rows with an NA in any column.

 ``` r
 cover_gdd_daily <- full_join(cover_daily, gdd_daily, by = "day") %>%